Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 What if someone gets physical access to my device, can they read the contents?
 Is it encrypted?
 -----------------------------------------------------------------------------------------------
 The data is currently encrypted at rest, but not in a way that would prevent a sophisticated attacker from accessing it.
 This is a step towards better security in the near future.
+At-rest encryption on servers is a serious challenge, because of the need for remote availability.
+For example, you may not be at home to enter an encryption password following a power outage, leaving you without access to your server.

 Services like Bitwarden, however, do not store plaintext information, so your passwords will not be compromised unless they know your master password.